17 Ways to Land Your Very First Paying Side Hustle Client

 Finally, you need to have a positive mindset to land clients.

-Your mindset when side hustling can make or break your success.
+Your mindset when side hustling can make or break you.

 I’ve battled with mindset throughout my business journey and I know many other business owners have as well.

-You have to go into running your business with the mindset that there’s a bunch of work and possibilities out there.
-This mindset will attract clients because you’ll be constantly seeking “out of the box” opportunities to gain work with a positive attitude.
+You have to go into running your business with the mindset that there’s a bunch of possibilities out there.
+This mindset will attract customers because you’ll be constantly seeking “out of the box” opportunities to gain work with a positive attitude.

 If you go into marketing with a scarcity mindset thinking there’s only a limited amount of work to go around and there’s tons of competition, you’ll fail every time.